stevengliebe/SGCS/README.md

-# SGCS - PHP & WordPress Coding Standards
+# SGCS - Modern PHP & WordPress Coding Standards with VS Code

 *This was put together for my own purposes.
 Feel free to use and modify however you see fit.*

 These are my PHP and WordPress rulesets for [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer).
 [WPCS](https://github.com/WordPress/WordPress-Coding-Standards) rules that conflict with the more modern [PHP PSR](https://www.php-fig.org/psr/) standards are excluded.
+[PHPBFC](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Fixing-Errors-Automatically) is used to beautiful code automatically on save.
 [PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) is included.
 My purpose is modern PHP development within WordPress projects without totally abandoning the WordPress coding standards.

 - **PHPCS-PHP** is used for PHP (non-WordPress) projects
 - **PHPCS-WP** is used for WordPress plugins and themes (not a WordPress installation)